adamsdossantos/calories/README.md

-# XGBoost Regression Machine Learning Project - Big Mart
+# XGBoost Regression Machine Learning Project - Calories Burn

 ## 1. Project Overview

-This project implements an XGBoost Regressor for predicting calories burn.
+This project implements an XGBoost Regressor for predicting calories burning.
 XGBoost is an optimized gradient boosting algorithm that excels in predictive power and speed, making it a popular choice for regression tasks.

 ## 2. Dataset Source